Transactions

 , the real version ofN

 is used.
-It does not matter for this description whether the lock was taken explicitly or implicitly. - For a
+It does not matter for this description whether the lock was acquired explicitly or implicitly. - For a

 -